 On the other hand, if you are an experienced composter, how close you put your bin to your house should instead be determined by hose length (if your bin is further away than your hose is long, you’ll be lugging buckets over to your pile!) and ease of use.
 In our Southern Californian climate, compost piles can dry out easily.
 (Note: your pile should be damp but not soggy.
 Click here for more info.)

 How much room will my compost bin need?

 Have more questions?
-Attend one of our composting workshops and learn more, or contact us.
+Attend one of our composting workshops or contact us to learn more.